 Adam Carlstrom, MBA

-Adam Carlstrom serves as the Director of Strategic Mission Systems for the Nebraska Strategic Research Institute (NSRI) at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+Adam Carlstrom is the Research Director for USSTRATCOM Programs for the Nebraska Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

-In his role, Carlstrom represents NSRI and NU with U.S. Strategic Command, the sponsor of NSRI’s University Affiliated Research Center status.
-This status is designated by the Department of Defense to only 14 total institutions of higher education in the country.
+In his role, Carlstrom represents NSRI and NU with U.S. Strategic Command, the sponsor of NSRI’s University Affiliated Research Center (UARC) status.
+This status is designated by the Department of Defense to only 15 total institutions of higher education in the country.

 Carlstrom also served a command tour with the World Famous “Black Ravens” of VAQ-135 from 2012-2014.
 For their performance, the squadron twice earned the Commander, Naval Air Forces, U.S. Pacific Fleet Battle Efficiency Award, the Safety “S” Award, the Commander, Electronic Attack Wing, U.S. Pacific Fleet Tactical Excellence Award and the Association of Old Crows Naval Aviation Squadron of the Year Award.